terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 - `parameters` - (Optional) A map of parameters that will be saved as host parameters in the machine config.
 - `puppet_class_ids` - (Optional) IDs of the applied puppet classes.
 - `retry_count` - (Optional) Number of times to retry on a failed attempt to register or delete a host in foreman.
+- `bmc_success` - REMOVED - Power action is no longer taken retrospectively if prior execution fails.
+- `manage_build` - REMOVED, please use the new 'managed' key instead.
+Create host only, don't set build status or manage power states
+- `method` - REMOVED - use enable_bmc instead to distinguish between physical and virtual machine power-state handling.

 ## Attributes Reference

 The following attributes are exported:

+- `build` - Whether host build flag is enabled.
-- `comment` - Add additional information about this host.Note: Changes to this attribute will trigger a host rebuild.
+- `comment` - Add additional information about this host.Note: Changes to this attribute will cause host to be recreated.
 - `compute_attributes` - Hypervisor specific VM options.
 Must be a JSON string, as every compute provider has different attributes schema
 - `compute_profile_id` -
 - `compute_resource_id` -